 Note: AWS Cloud resources are housed in highly available data center facilities in different areas of the world.
 You have the ability to choose which Region to host your Amazon RDS activity in.

 b.
 In the Create database section, choose Create database.

 c.
 You now have options to select your engine.
-For this tutorial, choose the PostgreSQL icon, choose Only enable options eligible for RDS Free Usage Tier and then click Next.
+For this tutorial, choose the PostgreSQL icon, choose Engine Version and choose the Free Tier template.

 d.
 You will now configure your DB instance.
 The list below shows the example settings that you can use for this tutorial: